quaadgras/graphics.gd/Readme.md

 If you enjoy hunting down memory-safety issues, we would appreciate this.

+`graphics.gd` is looking for someone to create benchmarks to compare this project with `.gd` script and/or other gdextension-based development options.

-Thirdly, the project needs more tests to ensure that everything is working, the best way you can guarantee that graphics.gd won't break on you is to contribute tests that cover the functionality you need!
+The project also needs more tests to ensure that everything is working, the best way you can guarantee that graphics.gd won't break on you is to contribute tests that cover any functionality that you need!

 To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

-> **Note** we are looking for somebody to create benchmarks for the project.

-Lastly, spread the word and let people know about graphics.gd!
+Don't forget to spread the word and let others know about your experience with graphics.gd!

 ## See Also